 Since this recipe requires a bowl for mixing the ingredients in anyway, I start by scooping the frosting and peanut butter from the jars right into a microwave safe bowl scraping out as much of both as I can using a jar scraper.
 NOTE: make sure to use a blended-type peanut butter (I like using any of the famous name brands), not a “natural” peanut butter — that is the kind where you need to stir before serving because the oil floats on the top.
 Also, use a traditional-style tub frosting, not “whipped”.

-I then stir the two together slightly so they heat more consistently in the microwave than if left individually in the bowl.
+Stir the two together slightly so they heat more consistently in the microwave than if left individually in the bowl.

-I microwave the mixture in the bowl for 1 minute, remove, stir, heat another 30 seconds and stir well again.
+Microwave the mixture in the bowl for 1 minute, remove, stir, heat another 30 seconds and stir well again.

 Refined or rustic

-I like to smooth the top of the candy using a small off-set spatula, but you can use the back of a spoon, tap the pan lightly on the table, or leave the surface “rough and rustic”.
+I smooth the top of the candy using a small off-set spatula, but you can use the back of a spoon, tap the pan lightly on the table, or leave the surface “rough and rustic”.
 You can even get creative and top with sprinkles in festive or holiday colors. chopped peanuts or nuts, mini candy-coated chocolate pieces…anything your heart desires.

 Storing and serving